-- Youth Engagement: Through professional tennis instruction and educational programming BYTE instills discipline, commitment, and positive life habits.
+- Youth Engagement: BYTE instills discipline, commitment, and positive life habits.

-- Urban Outreach: BYTE promotes healthy border communities through preventative education and safe, close-to-home recreation for kids.
+- Urban Outreach: BYTE promotes safe border communities through preventative education and professional, close-to-home recreation for kids.

-- Border Health and Wellness: BYTE addresses regional public health concerns such as youth obesity by promoting exercise, nutrition, and positive life habits.
+- Border Health and Wellness: BYTE addresses regional public health concerns such as youth obesity and the prevention of early on-set diabetes.

 - Cross-Border Interaction: BYTE facilitates bi-national collaboration so young people can develop relationships of trust, understanding and cooperation across the border.

-- Border Awareness: BYTE highlights humane approaches to border issues to increase awareness and support for the border region.
+- Border Awareness: BYTE highlights positive work being done to strengthen border communities and humane approaches to border issues .

-Trade agreements such as NAFTA have driven growth in the region.
-But economic development has largely outpaced evolving infrastructure, leading to impoverished districts on both sides of the wall.
-Although separated by immense physical barriers, these communities share similar social and public health struggles that accompany marginal socioeconomic position.
-These include median income levels that are close to half that of state and national averages as well as higher than average rates of teen pregnancy, substance abuse, obesity, diabetes, and tuberculosis.
-Such problems are associated with poverty and a lack of resources and education.
-Acknowledging the correlation between socioeconomics and public health, the United States-Mexico Border Health Commission prioritized three of these—obesity, diabetes, and TB—as border health problems needing enhanced intervention.
+Trade agreements such as NAFTA have driven growth in the region, but economic development has largely outpaced evolving infrastructure.
+Although separated by immense physical barriers, communities in Ambos Nogales share similar social and public health struggles that accompany marginal socioeconomic position.
+These concerns include median income levels that are close to half that of state and national averages as well as higher than average rates of teen pregnancy, substance abuse, obesity, diabetes, and tuberculosis.